 - A Dedicated (Analytical) instance handles online analytical processing (OLAP) operations.

-Region Select the region where the target database is located.
 Instance The ID or name of the instance to which the MySQL-compatible tenant of OceanBase Database belongs.
 You can view the ID or name of the instance on the Instances page.
 Note

 When your cloud vendor is Alibaba Cloud, you can also select a cross-account authorized instance of an Alibaba Cloud primary account.
 For more information, see Alibaba Cloud account authorization.

 Tenant The ID or name of the MySQL-compatible tenant of OceanBase Database.
 You can expand the information about the target instance on the Instances page and view the ID or name of the tenant.
 Database Account The name of the database user in the MySQL-compatible tenant of OceanBase Database for data migration.
 Password The password of the database user.
+If the instance type is Self-managed Database, configure the parameters in the Advanced Settings section if you need to perform schema migration and incremental synchronization.

 Click Test and Continue.